Frequently Asked Questions about Rechargeable Batteries

-How should the rechargeable batteries be disposed of?
+How should I dispose of the rechargeable batteries?

 When a product has reached the end of its useful lifespan you will need to remove the battery from its battery compartment and dispose of it separately from the rest of the product.